Accessing our datasets

 Project Inquiry

-To begin a research project with the Yorkshire & Humber Secure Data Environment (SDE), your first step is to submit a Data Availability Form below.
+To begin a research project with the Yorkshire & Humber Secure Data Environment, the first step is to submit a Data Availability Form (see below).
 This form helps our project management team understand your research objectives and the specific data you require.

-You can submit the form via the central Yorkshire & Humber SDE website or by email at YHSDE@bthft.nhs.uk
+You can submit the form by email at YHSDE@bthft.nhs.uk

 Once we receive your enquiry, we’ll assess whether the SDE holds the data you need.
 If the data is available, we’ll proceed with the next steps in the data access process.